Skip navigation

 As coordinator of the Southeast False Creek (SeFC) Working Group, John advanced social and ecological justice.
 From 1997 to 1999, he sat on the City of Vancouver's advisory group for SeFC, and the City's Stewardship Group for SeFC from 2000 to 2008.

 As a PhD (UBC, 2004) John specializes in sustainable urban development.
-He is a lecturer at Alexander College, (he lectured at SFU and UBC as well).
+He is a lecturer at Alexander College, and he lectured at SFU and UBC as well.
 He was a policy analyst for the Tenant's Rights Action Coalition and the Canadian Centre for Policy Alternatives, BC, and worked in fair trade retail from 1996 to 2003.

 As a father of three children, John is keenly aware of the importance of Vancouver's parks and recreation facilities for our youth and the social and ecological sustainability of our city.